 Jake has been going to construction club, I’m not exactly what he’s learning as he doesn’t really tell me much about it.
 He’s having fun though and that’s what’s important.

 On Tuesday morning I went to the first parent workshop of the year in Jake’s class.
-This time is was all about phonics, we got to watch our children in a typical session to see the sort of activities they do.
+This time it was all about phonics, we got to watch our children in a typical session to see the sort of activities they do.
 The whole purpose of the workshop is so we, as parents can help them to learn at home too.
-I always really enjoy these sessions and always come away having learnt a thing or two as well.
-The kids use words like digraph, phonemes and graphemes which I think for reception class is mighty impressive.
+I always really enjoy these sessions and always come away having learned a thing or two as well.
+The kids use words like digraph, phonemes, and graphemes which I think for reception class is mighty impressive.

 I’ve also been learning this week, it’s an unexpected bonus to reading lots of books.
 When I’m reading I often have to pause and google the meaning of a word or look up a person or place that the book is describing.
 I’ve learned so much and extended my vocabulary just by picking up a book.
 I do this with movies as well, especially if I’m watching something based on a real person or event.
 Every day is a school day or so the saying goes.